Mink Lake, Mink Lake Trailhead, Olympic National Park, Washington

 - Permits for quota areas must be picked up at the WIC, or a staffed ranger station during business hours.

-- There's a $5 registration fee per group, plus $2 per person per night (children under 15 excluded).
+- There's a $5 per person - per night fee to backcountry camp in Olympic National Park (children under 15 excluded).
 If you don't have access to a WIC, or plan to arrive early or late, call the WIC to arrange advance pickup.

 - Reservations may be made no more than 30 days in advance.